JeNilSE/Windows-Server-AD-Hardening-School-Project-/README.md

 * **Tools:** Group Policy Objects (GPO) & PowerShell
 * **Cloud:** Azure Resource Groups & VNet

-## 🛡️ Security Implementations
+## 🔒 Security Implementations

 ### 1. Organizing Access - Identity & Access Management (IAM)
-Instead of having a flat structure where everyone is an admin, I organized the accounts properly:
+Instead of having a structure where everyone is an admin, I organized the accounts like this:
 * **OU Structure:** I separated `Admin_Accounts`, `Service_Accounts`, and `Users` into their own folders.
-* **Roles:** I created specific groups (like `GG_Helpdesk`) to avoid using the powerful "Domain Admins" account for daily tasks.
+* **Roles:** I created specific groups (like `GG_Helpdesk`) to avoid using "Domain Admins" accounts for daily tasks.
 * **Service Accounts:** I made a restricted account (`svc_backup`) that cannot **log in directly**.
 It is only allowed to run services in the background.
 * **Passwords:** I created a special rule (`PSO_Admins`) that forces administrators to have longer passwords (15 characters) than normal users.